felix-hilden/sphinx-codeautolink/docs/src/index.rst

 Caveats
 -------
-- Only works with HTML documentation, disabled otherwise.
-If the extension is off, it silently removes directives that would produce output.
+For a more thorough explanation, see :ref:`about`.

-- Doesn't run code or follow assignments and type hints.
-Therefore all possible resolvable names are not found, and the runtime correctness of code cannot be validated.
-For example, assigning :code:`cal = sphinx_codeautolink` and using its attributes like :code:`cal.setup()` does not produce a link.
-Likewise, nonsensical operations that would result in errors at runtime are possible.
+- Only works with HTML documentation
-  Some of this may change when the extension is developed further.
+- Doesn't run code or follow assignments and type hints
-- Only processes literal blocks, not inline code.
-Sphinx has great tools for linking definitions inline, and longer code should be in a block anyway.
+- Only processes literal blocks, not inline code

 Thanks
 ------